AI Glossary

 Many people ask what is tokenization and why it is used in modern technology.
 In simple terms, tokenization converts information into smaller elements that systems can analyze or store securely.

 The meaning of tokenization can vary depending on the context in which it is used.
 In artificial intelligence, tokenization is the process of splitting text into words, phrases, or symbols so that AI systems can analyze language patterns.
+In data security, tokenization refers to replacing sensitive information with randomly generated tokens that do not reveal the original data.

 Because of these different uses, the tokenization definition may change slightly depending on the application.
 However, the core idea remains the same: transforming information into tokens so it can be processed safely or more efficiently.